Private Multi-Task Learning: Formulation and Applications to Federated Learning: PMTL: Private Multi-Task Learning

 We summarize our solver for private multi-task learning in Algorithm \ref{alg:1}.
 Our method is based off of FedAvg~\citep{mcmahan2017communication}, a communication-efficient method widely used in federated learning.
 FedAvg alternates between two steps: (i) each task learner selected at one communication round solves its own local objective by running stochastic gradient descent for $E$ iterations and sending the updated model to the global learner; (ii) the global learner aggregates the local updates and broadcasts the aggregated mean.
 By performing local updating in this manner, FedAvg has been shown to empirically reduce the total number of communication rounds needed for convergence in federated settings relative to baselines such as mini-batch FedSGD~\citep{mcmahan2017communication}.
 Our private MTL algorithm differs from FedAvg in that: (i) instead of learning a single global model, all task learners collaboratively learn separate, personalized models for each task; (ii) each task learner solves the local objective with the mean-regularization term; (iii) individual model updates are clipped and random Gaussian noise is added to the aggregated model updates to ensure client-level privacy.

-To aggregate updates from each task, we assume that we have access to a trusted global learner, i.e., it is safe for some global entity to observe/collect the individual model updates from each task.
+In this work, we focus on providing global client-level billboard privacy.
+Therefore, we assume that we have access to a trusted global learner while aggregating updates from each task, i.e., it is safe for some global entity to observe/collect the individual model updates from each task.
 This is a standard assumption in federated learning, where access to a trusted server is assumed in order to collect client updates~\citep{kairouz2019advances}.
-However, even with this assumption, note that it is possible for any single task learner to infer information about other tasks from the global model, since it is a linear combination of all task specific models and is shared among all clients.
+To add an additional layer on security, our method has a natural extension to support secure aggregation, a common cryptographic primitive used in federated learning~\citep{bonawitz2016practical,bonawitz2019federated,kairouz2021distributed}.
+While SA/MPC are important to ensure secrecy while communicating model updates, neither trusted server assumption nor secure aggregation protects a client's private data from leakage to other clients by observing the model output.
+Thus, our algorithm focuses on addressing privacy concern for model personalization in federated learning.

 There are several ways to overcome this privacy risk and thus achieve $(\epsilon,\delta)$-differential privacy.
 In this paper, we use the Gaussian Mechanism~\citep{DworkR14} during global aggregation as a simple yet effective method, highlighted in \textbf{red} in line 8 of Algorithm \ref{alg:1}.
 In this case, each client receives a noisy aggregated global model, making it difficult for any task to leak private information to the others.
 To apply the Gaussian mechanism, we need to bound the $\ell_2$-sensitivity of each local model update that is communicated to lie in $\mathcal{B} = \{\Delta w|\|\Delta w\|_2\leq \gamma\}$, as highlighted in \textbf{blue} in line 8 of Algorithm \ref{alg:1}.
 Hence, at each communication round, the global learner receives the model updates from each clients, and clips the model updates to $\mathcal{B}$ before aggregation.
 Note that different from DPSGD~\citep{abadi2016deep}, when we solve the local objective for each selected task at each communication round, our algorithm doesn’t clip and perturb the gradient used to update the task-specific model.
 Instead, since the purpose is to protect task or client-level privacy in multi-task learning, we perform standard SGD locally for each task and only clip and perturb the model update that is sent to the global learner.
 We formalize the privacy guarantee of Algorithm \ref{alg:1} in Section \ref{sec:privacy}.